Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 The question I hear most from CMOs is some version of: "If I have to prioritize, which AI engine should I focus on first?"

-The honest answer is that it depends on your category and your buyer.
+The honest answer is that it depends on the category and the buyer.
 But the public data from market-share trackers, conversion studies, and citation audits is good enough now to be specific.
 Here's the picture as it stands in mid-2026.

 The market share picture